 So the Christian is nourished through feeding on Christ and the result is the bearing of fruit in the form of service unto God out of love not duty, guilt, or compulsion.

 In this manner, it is possible for the Christian to return to their first love, or maintain that position throughout their lives.
 It is this that Christ wants us to return to.

-It should be added that the church, the body of Christ, was created by Jesus Christ, the head of the church, for comfort and fellowship with other Christians.
+It should be added that the church, the body of Christ, was created by Jesus Christ, the head of the church, for a place of worship, comfort and fellowship with other Christians.

-That they might glorify Him and help each other grow in the knowledge of Christ, and in turn these might help new Christians who are struggling in their lives.
+That we might glorify Him and help each other grow in the knowledge of Christ, and in turn we might help new Christians who are struggling in their lives.